ddrcode/node-secure/README.md

 The code above is quite universal and will work on all environments (browsers, SSJS, Rhino, etc) which provide property descriptor functionality.
-I would recommend to copy-paste such code to the main modules of all your applications (if you are not planning to use node-secure module).
+I would recommend to copy-paste such code to the main modules of all your applications (if you are not planning to use node-secure module - which gives much more control).

 ### spoon="strict mode"; there is no spoon!

-Some developers might say that we shouldn't bother about global variables in Node.JS because there is strict mode.
+Some developers might say that we shouldn't bother about global variables in Node.JS because there is a strict mode.
 Theoretically true, but... currently V8 supports all features of ECMAScript 5 excluding... the strict mode!
 Doors for insecurity remains open!